CLINICAL SUPERVISION

 What clinical experience do you have with these groups that make you a good supervisor?

 I am a licensed Marriage and Family Therapist and Oregon Board Approved Supervisor.
-My clinical background includes work with:
+My clinical background includes seven years of work with:

 Supervision is collaborative, structured, and grounded in both theory and real-world clinical application.